 India Alliance would invite applications for the said scheme in the prescribed format which would be made available on its site.

 Screening: The India Alliance Office would screen the received applications against the eligibility criteria (as mentioned in the scheme).
 A Screening Committee (SC) would carry out a hard triage of eligible applications so that only selected applications go for a peer review and interview.
 This Committee would be external to, but facilitated by India Alliance and would have basic, clinical, public health and interdisciplinary researchers.
 The SC is not expected to provide elaborate feedback on research merit of the project and would evaluate it based on aforementioned eligibility and competition in the cohort of applications received.
 India Alliance would not be able to provide reviews to applicants at this stage.

 Peer Review: Selected applications will be reviewed by external and international experts.

 Funding: The peer-reviewed applications would be evaluated by a Funding Committee (FC), which would be external to, but facilitated by India Alliance.
 The FC would have members from the existing SIF and CPH committees of India Alliance.
 Based on need in a specific round, it may also co-opt other experts.
 All peer-reviewed applications would normally be brought to an interview, unless recommended otherwise by the FC, for example, based on an unsatisfactory external review.
-The FC would interview the LPI and, if desired, up to 2 more PIs on each application.
+The FC would interview the PI and, up to 2 more co-PIs on each application.
 The recommendations made by the FC and the decision of India Alliance would be based on performance at the interview with the Committee and competition within the cohort.
 These decisions would be final.